Frequently Asked Questions

 I have or will apply to live at home in the fall but return to on èßäÊÓƵapp housing for the spring.
 What happens to my aid?

-When you return to on èßäÊÓƵapp living your educational costs will reflect the cost of living on èßäÊÓƵapp.
+When you return to on èßäÊÓƵapp living your Cost of Attendance will be updated to reflect the cost of living on èßäÊÓƵapp.
 Your spring aid would be reviewed and adjusted accordingly.

 I have or will apply to live at home and will attend remotely for the academic year.
 What happens to my aid?

-If your petition to live at home is approved, your educational costs would be adjusted to reflect the living at home arrangement and your financial aid would be adjusted accordingly.
+If you receive an exemption from living on èßäÊÓƵapp, your educational costs would be adjusted to reflect the living at home arrangement, and your financial aid would be adjusted accordingly.

-You should immediately contact Residence Life if you decide you would like to return to èßäÊÓƵapp.
-If you are able to make this change, you should then contact your Financial Aid Advisor to make the changes to your educational costs and awards to reflect living on èßäÊÓƵapp.
+You should immediately contact Residence Life and Student Housing if you decide you would like to return to èßäÊÓƵapp.
+If you are able to make this change, you should then contact the èßäÊÓƵapp Mane Desk at manedesk@smu.edu or (214) 768-5555 to make the changes to your educational costs and awards to reflect living on èßäÊÓƵapp.

 Why was I selected for verification?

-My parents have filed an extension.
+My parents have filed an extension, and I have been selected for verification.
 What do I do now?

 You are automatically considered for this federal need-based grant when you complete the FAFSA.

-Although graduate students are not eligible for federal grants like the Pell grant, they may be eligible to receive the state Tuition Equalization Grant (TEG).
+Graduate students are not eligible for federal grants like the Pell Grant; however, they may be eligible to receive the state Tuition Equalization Grant (TEG) depending on the results of the FAFSA and if they are Texas residents.

 Are funds from Federal Work Study credited to my account?

-No, students must work a Federal Work Study job in order to receive a bi-weekly paycheck. èßäÊÓƵapp are able to use these paychecks as they see fit.
+Unlike other forms of financial aid, Federal Work Study funds must be earned through employment and will be issued to the student in the form of a bi-weekly paycheck. èßäÊÓƵapp are able to use these paychecks as they see fit.

 What is a "Federal PLUS Estimate" on my award package?